-Marketing medical devices in the European Economic Area (EEA) can be a challenge as manufacturers must navigate changing regulations (including the pending IVDR rollout next year), and an array of agencies across the region and in specific countries.
+Marketing medical devices in the European Economic Area (EEA) can be a challenge as manufacturers must navigate changing regulations, and an array of agencies across the region and in specific countries.
 Some regulatory activities require interactions with regional level authorities, while others are handled by Member States, and it’s not always clear when to engage with which authority.

 This article explains the different regulatory bodies that oversee medtech products within the European region, their roles in the market clearance processes, and a full list of relevant country-specific authorities.

 Medical devices are initially reviewed and approved by a Notified Body before they are placed on the market.
 Notified Bodies are supervised by the Competent Authority of a particular EU Member State.
-A Notified Body is an independent organization designated by an EU Member State to make sure that the Medical Device Requirements (MDR) are being followed for as long as the product remains on the market.
-Notified Bodies are also designated for specific directives, regulations, or products that need higher and stricter safety standards, or that weren’t built according to harmonized EN standards, such as electronic equipment, gas appliances, and medical devices.
+A Notified Body is an independent organization designated by an EU Member State to make sure that the Medical Device Requirements (MDR) and In Vitro Diagnostic Requirements (IVDR) are being followed for as long as the product remains on the market.
+Notified Bodies are also designated for specific directives, regulations, or products that need higher and stricter safety standards, or those that weren’t built according to harmonized EN standards, such as electronic equipment, gas appliances, and certain medical devices.

 A medical device that has been approved for the market will bear a “CE mark” which indicates that it meets the basic requirements for safety and effectiveness under European law.
 In addition, The Commission assigns a 4-digit code to each Notified Body, with the purpose of uniquely identifying each company that acts as a Notified Body.
 The codes range from 0001-2900, and they must be placed below the CE Mark on the product and/or it’s packaging, and on the user manual.

-According to EU directive 2017/745, it is a legal requirement to appoint a European Authorized Representative (EU Rep) for a medical device manufacturer who does not have a registered place of business in a particular EU Member State.
+According to EU directive 2017/745 and 2017/746, it is a legal requirement to appoint a European Authorized Representative (EU Rep) for a medical device manufacturer who does not have a registered place of business in a particular EU Member State.
 This role will be the liaison between the manufacturer and the Competent Authority.
-The name and address of the EU Rep must be included on the labelling, outer packaging or on the instructions for use as designated in EN ISO 15223-1:2016.
+The name and address of the EU Rep must be included on the labelling, outer packaging or on the instructions for use as designated in EN ISO 15223-1:2021

 Generally speaking, each Member States’ Competent Authority is responsible for monitoring the safety of medical devices after they are placed on the European market.
 They are given the authority to act on behalf of the government of an individual European Union Member State to ensure that the regulations are being monitored for compliance with the national statutes and regulations according to EU law.